 One man’s dream brought light to the village

 Lukman Praja is a Chepang farmer residing in Bhumlichowk VDC of Gorkha district, central Nepal.
-Chepangs are of an indigenous ethnic group who are also one of the most disadvantaged communities with lowest level of literacy.
-Until a few years back they did not even have citizenship cards and nor ownership certificates of their lands.
+Chepangs are of an indigenous ethnic group who are also one of the most disadvantaged communities with the lowest level of literacy.
+Until a few years ago they did not even have citizenship cards, nor ownership certificates of their land.

 Nuprang village, where Lukman lives, has only five households and is just 3 km off the national highway.
 In spite of being so close to the highway the villagers are deprived of basic public facilities.
-Further, they are deprived of electricity even though the national grid passes near the village.
+They are also deprived of electricity even though the national grid passes near the village.
 And there is no possibility of getting it for many years to come.

-Practical Action visited Lukman's village and Lukman supported the team by providing relevant information and requested Practical Action to bring electricity their village.
-However it was tricky providing an electricity facility for just five households from micro-hydro or from the national grid.
+Practical Action visited Lukman’s village and Lukman supported the team by providing relevant information and requested Practical Action to bring electricity to their village.
+However it is difficult to provide an electricity facility for just five households from micro-hydro or from the national grid.